step-by-step-tutorial/springboot-tutorial/nosql-redis/README.md

 </p>

 Then select "Add connection details manually" and enter redis as host and 6379 for port.
-Also, you can enter an alias for database.
+Also, you can enter an alias for a database.

 ### Commander

-In order to connect to redis by Commander through the web browser, open [http://localhost:8081](http://localhost:8081).
+To connect to redis by Commander through the web browser, open [http://localhost:8081](http://localhost:8081).

 ##